 About the project

-Earthly and ASU are partnering to raise funds for future expeditions through donations and the creation of dog treats that support ocean conservation.
-By developing treats made from invasive, and over-abuntant species we can deliver nutritious and tasty foods to our pets while also supporting a healthy ocean ecosystem!
+Earthly and OSU are partnering to raise funds for future expeditions through donations and the creation of dog treats that support ocean conservation.
+By developing treats made from invasive, and over-abundant species we can deliver nutritious and tasty foods to our pets while also supporting a healthy ocean ecosystem!

 You can support the ocean project today by donating to the Sulikowski Lab and joining our newsletter for updates on the project.
 100% of all funds donated go directly to Dr. James Sulikowski’s lab and their research.
 Dr. James and his team are dedicated to conducting critical work on sharks, skates, rays and other vulnerable ocean species.

 Based out of Oregon State University, our research focuses on the sustainability and conservation of sharks and their relatives in both the coastal and pelagic environments.
 Using cutting edge technology, we discover ways to more effectively manage and conserve these charismatic species.
 Your support plays an invaluable role in the future of the ocean and have a positive effect on all who care about healthy oceans, the marine life and people who depend upon them.